 Dementia-friendly research

-Dementia-friendly research is a model of research that meaningfully engages and partners with people living with dementia and their care partners as participants, co-researchers and advisors.
-The Society is committed to defining and promoting this model.
+The Alzheimer Society of B.C. is committed to defining and promoting dementia-friendly and inclusive research.
+This model of research meaningfully engages and partners with people living with dementia and care partners as participants, collaborators and advisors.

 Research is dementia-friendly when it: